Letting of immovable goods

-This section provides information on the Value-Added Tax (VAT) treatment of letting property from 1 July 2008, with the exception of lettings covered by transitional measures for a waiver of exemption.
+This section provides information on the Value-Added Tax (VAT) treatment of letting property from 1 July 2008.
+However, it does not relate to lettings covered by transitional measures for a waiver of exemption.

 However, a landlord may opt to tax a letting except where: